jzelinskie/gochugaru/README.md

 // You can assign gochugaru functions to variables for more terse usage. rel := gg.MustRelationshipFromTriple

+// Transactions are built up of preconditions that must or must not exist and
-// Transactions build up preconditions and relationship updates. var txn gg.Txn for _, rival := range []string{"joey", "jake"} {
+// the set of updates (creates, touches, or deletes) to be applied. and relationship updates. var txn gg.Txn for _, rival := range []string{"joey", "jake"} {
   txn.MustNotMatch(rel("module:gochugaru", "creator", "user:"+rival).Filter())